tristanlatr/autogit/readme.md

 `-q`      Be quiet, do not print anything except errors.

+`-b <Branch>` Switch to the specified branch or tag.
+Exit with code `6` if changed files in working tree, please merge changes first.

 `-s <Number of stashes to keep>`  Clean stashes and keep the N last.

+`-c <Url>`    URL of the git source.
+If the repo folder doesn't exist, init the repository upstream on master branch.
+Required if the repo folder doesn't exists.
+Multiple git repository values are not supported by this feature.

 Examples :